Somatic Movement Workshops

 This love, combined with a longstanding interest in healing work, led me to ISLO’s Education in Dance and Somatics, learning from Malcolm Manning in particular.
 I read continuously in phenomenology, neuroscience, cognitive studies, restoration from trauma/oppression, the experience of agency and empathy in relation to free (improvised) movement in solo and in groups, and hold a great interest in implici knowledge (intuition) arising during meditative states – especially as this is felt/experienced in a body-base of heart and gut, and the relationship between meditative insight and affect/affective bias.
 I’m a daily meditation practitioner, I take a variety of somatic workshops and dance classes as often as possible, and study bodywork incorporating sexual healing/learning through Joseph Kramer’s school.

 I come from a family which has struggled with many *mental health difficulties including depression, anorexia, schizophrenia, alcoholism, compulsive eating/shopping, childhood abuse trauma, and other difficulties which evade psychiatric or psychoanalytic diagnosis.
 Through this, I have had experience as a patient and as a first line of support within the structure of psychiatry and psychotherapy.
-From my personal experiences and research – I simply find more overall vitality, ease and support in mindful movement practices.
+From my personal experiences and research – I simply find more overall vitality, ease and support in practices which promote nuanced sensing into experience.
+I work with mindful movement practices and somatic sensuality practices.

 Sources which I have found to be especially helpful and inform my own work include: Dr Ginger Campbell, Dr Gabor Mate, Tara Brach, James Baldwin, Pema Chodron, Madness Radio, Francisco Varela, Evan Thompson, Maxine Sheets-Johnstone, Peter Levine, Art, and – especially – Movement and Nature.